learning-zone/java-basics/collections-questions.md

 Requested Colors to draw lines : [RED, BLUE] drawing line in color : RED drawing line in color : BLUE
 ```
+#### Q. What is the difference between fail-fast and fail-safe iterator?
 #### Q. What are concurrent Collection Classes?
 #### Q. What is BlockingQueue?
 How to implement producer-consumer problem by using BlockingQueue?
 #### Q. What is Queue and Stack, list their differences?